TPO Roofing System

 Vinyl was versatile, user friendly and could sustain any kind of mild to medium weather condition.
 This made it most popular and widely used variety of all thermoplastic roofing material.
 PVC usage is still growing.
 Towards the end of last millennium, about 7% of the roofing volume for an average contractor belonged to PVC.
 The qualities of reinforced PVC membranes make it most sought after roofing material.
 Some of key features of the TPO flat roofing systems are discussed below:

-- It can be made in all typed of colors, including white which has been known for energy conservation, lowering the urban heat island effect and improve the quality of air
+It can be made in all typed of colors, including white which has been known for energy conservation, lowering the urban heat island effect.

 It has been already mentioned that reinforced vinyl membranes have become popular soon after its introduction and has travelled worldwide in no time.
 Interestingly, the roofs that were installed nearly four decades ago in European countries and two decades ago in North America are still in good working conditions.
 Unfortunately, there were certain roofs of same materials installed towards the end of 1970s that did not work well.
 They were thin and not reinforced nor formulated membranes and had been installed in incompatible application of stone ballasts.
 TPO flat roofing systems installed in Europe withstood the milder climate of that place but succumbed to the extremes of northern US and Canada.
 Some instances were documented as failure of PVC.
 So the bottom line remains that a well-protected and well-formulated vinyl roof system is the most stable solution and has a high success rate in the industry.
 Even after 40 years spent in this dynamic market, it is still reigning the single ply market of Europe.
 The flexible polyolefin membranes, commonly known as FPO membranes came into being in 1991 in the European market and then, quite quickly in the same decade, moved on to United States where it was coined as thermoplastic polyolefin or TPO.
 However, TPO and FPO evolved to be quite different from each other in following respects: